 In accordance with the USEPA Policy on Fees Charged on Assistance Provided Under the SRF Programs, states must disclose information regarding the assessment and use of any fees associated with SRF activities that are passed on to the program participants.
 In New Jersey, DEP reserves 4% of the annual SRF capitalization grant to cover a portion of the administrative costs of administering the program.
 In addition, the annual legislation for the SFY2006 Program established a "Department Loan Origination Fund" that is administered by the Water Bank.
 The DEP now has a stable fixed fee of 2% of the participant's loan amount.
 No SRF funding is involved in DEP's loan origination fee.
 DEP's loan origination fee is not included in the principal amount of the CWSRF and DWSRF loan and is separately accounted for.
 The I-Bank's loan is issued at the same market interest rate as the I-Bank obtains from the sale of its bonds.
-Rather than bonding for all the eligible closing costs associated with each financing, the I-Bank charges the counsel, financial advisor, rating agencies, printing and publishing of the Notice of Sale, the Preliminary Official Statement, the Official Statement, and other costs related to the Water Bank 's bond sale.
+Rather than bonding for all the eligible closing costs associated with each financing, the I-Bank charges the borrowers a one-time charge of 0.1% of the principal I-Bank loan amount to partially cover the costs associated with that particular series' bond issuance expenses.
+These costs include such activities as: bond counsel, financial advisor, rating agencies, printing and publishing of the Notice of Sale, the Preliminary Official Statement, the Official Statement, and other costs related to the Water Bank 's bond sale.
 In addition, the I-Bank has evaluated its existing fee structure and is returning to an annual administrative fee of 0.15% of the total original project loan amount to cover the balance of the closing cost and the annual operating expenses associated with the operations of the I-Bank and the on-going costs associated with the loan servicer and Trustees.
 The I-Bank 's annual administrative fee is not included in the principal amount of the loan and is held in an account outside of the SRF.
 Changes to the Water Bank 's fee annual structure is subject to all applicable approvals and publication in the SFY2022 Financial Plan in May of 2021.